sdhfgfhgf/michaelzhang.github.io/README.md

 ---

-⏱️ BCD Counter System in Verilog – APSC 270 Digital Logic Lab
+⏱️ BCD Counter System in Verilog – APSC 262 Digital Logic Lab Project

 Designed and implemented a Binary-Coded Decimal (BCD) counter with both approximate and improved-timing versions.
 The system displays live second, tenth-second, and hundredth-second counts using a 50 MHz clock input.
 - ⚙️ Features: